 India: Church networks Christians %

-Orthodox 5,399,000 7.8
+Orthodox 5,451,000 7.8

-Catholic 21,480,000 31.2
+Catholic 21,861,000 31.5

-Protestant 23,401,000 34.0
+Protestant 23,802,000 34.3

-Independent 19,709,000 28.6
+Independent 19,657,000 28.3

-Unaffiliated 184,000 0.3
+Unaffiliated 188,000 0.3

-Doubly-affiliated Christians -1,310,000 -1.9
+Doubly-affiliated Christians -1,465,000 -2.1

-Total 68,863,000 100.0
+Total 69,494,000 100.0

 (Any deviation from the total number of Christians stated above is due to the rounding of decimals)

-Evangelical movement 12,401,000 18.0

-Renewalist movement 21,581,000 31.3
+Evangelical movement 12,591,000 18.1 Renewalist movement 22,152,000 31.9

-Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

 Orthodox: Eastern (Chalcedonian), Oriental (Pre-Chalcedonian, Non-Chalcedonian, Monophysite), Nestorian (Assyrian), and non-historical Orthodox.
 Roman Catholics: All Christians in communion with the Church of Rome.
 Protestants: Christians in churches originating in or in communion with the Western world's 16th-century Protestant Reformation.
 Includes Anglicans, Lutherans and Baptists (any of whom may be Charismatic) and denominational Pentecostals, but not Independent traditions such as Independent Baptists nor independent Charismatics.
 Independents: Christians who do not identify with the major Christian traditions (Orthodox, Roman Catholic, Protestant).
 Unaffiliated Christians: Persons professing publicly to be Christians but who are not affiliated to churches.
 Doubly-affiliated Christians: Persons affiliated to or claimed by 2 denominations at once.
 Evangelical movement: Churches, denominations, and individuals who identify themselves as evangelicals by membership in denominations linked to evangelical alliances (e.g., World Evangelical Alliance) or by self-identification in polls.
 Renewalist movement: Church members involved in Pentecostal/Charismatic renewal.

-According to the World Christian Database data of April 2021, the largest official denominations (with more than 1 million members) in India are:
+According to the World Christian Database data of April 2022, some of the largest official denominations (with more than 1 million members) in India are: